 Though most farms today specialize in certain agricultural specialties, farms in the 30’s and 40’s were usually called “truck farms.”
 They raised all types of fruits and vegetables.
 People in earlier generations canned and froze much of their needs for the winter months.
 Fresh grown produce was purchased by the bushel rather than by the pound as it is today.
 Ben Silverman raised everything including onions, potatoes, tomatoes, beets, cabbage, cauliflower, egg plants, as well as several types of berries, apples, peaches and plums.

 Ben and Rose had eight children, six girls and two boys: Harold, Bessie, Dorothy, Adele, Janet, Pearl, Fran, and Irv.
 Harold worked with his dad through high school, but entered the military and pursued other vocations.
 The girls all helped on the farm after school, during summers, and on weekends.
 Their youngest son, Irv, gained an interest in fruit production.
 He earned his bachelors degree in business at the University of Bridgeport while working the farm with his Dad.
-Irv and his wife Nancy have three daughters: Jodi, Wendy, and Shayna, two grandsons: Zachary, and Thomas, and one grandaughter: Talia.
+Irv and his wife Nancy have three daughters: Jodi, Wendy, and Shayna, four grandsons: Zachary, Thomas, Jacob and Owen and one grandaughter: Talia.
 They also have numerous farm pets.
 Today, Irv is owner and operator of the farm along with lots of help from immediate and extended family.
 It’s an annual tradition that family members unite to help out at fall harvest time.